-3. Inductions on Crystal Forms
+3. Inductions on Crystal Forms6

 An example will make the problems of the formal accounts clearer and the idea of a material theory of induction more concrete.
 We shall consider an elementary inductive inference in science that is so routine that we may even fail to notice that it is an induction.
 Let us say that a chemist prepares a new salt of some metal and notes its particular crystalline form.
 It is routine for the chemist to report the form not merely as the form of this sample, but as the form of this salt generally.
 For crystals have quite regular properties and crystals of different substances have characteristic differences.
 Nonetheless, it is an inductive inference from the one sample to all.
+Even if it is easy to overlook its inductive character, we should expect a good treatment of it from an account of inductive inference.